uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #832 on 07/12/22, Flipping an Image <br>
 -Added a python solution to leetcode #1572 on 07/14/22, Matrix Diagonal Sum <br>
 -Added a python solution to leetcode #118 on 07/18/22, Pascal's Triangle <br>
+-Added a python solution to leetcode #125 on 07/19/22, Valid Palindrome <br>